Menu

 Our vision:

-At Seven Sisters Primary School, we will provide child centred learning within a stable, consistent and inspiring environment.
-We aim for our children to become independent, creative, innovative and reflective.
-We nurture and support all abilities and as an inclusive school we recognise the uniqueness and aspirations of all members of our school family.
-Through an inspirational curriculum our children will achieve and become lifelong achievers with a love of learning.
+At Seven Sisters Primary School and Nurture Centre, we aim to provide a child centred approach to learning within a nurturing, and inspiring environment.
+We aim for our children to become independent, innovative and reflective.
+We aim to nurture and support all abilities and recognise the uniqueness and aspirations of all members of our school family.

 Every member of our school community is valued, listened to, supported and given skills and opportunities to develop and be the best they can be.
-We aim to make a difference to the lives of our community and prepare our children for an ever changing world.
+We aim to make a difference to the lives of our community and prepare our children for the world around them.

 Support we offer for children’s health and general wellbeing: